Jakobud/BladestormStopper/README.md

 # BladestormStopper

-Automatically (or manually) remove the Ravager's Bladestorm buff when you gain it.
+A World of Warcraft Addon that will automatically (or manually) remove the Ravager's Bladestorm buff when you gain it.

 ### Why?